rsb0/TDT4250_Exercise2/README.md

 Exercise 2 in TDT4250 at Norwegian University of Science and Technology fall 2019

-This project consists of 7 bundles
+This project consists of 7 Bdn OSGi projects but, can be expanded by adding more unit components:

 ## TDT4250.unitConverter.api
 Classes: